Bon Voyage: Road teams win 1st 5 Series games for 3rd time

 Road-field advantage?

-"I think I would have rather played the last three games on the road, with the outcome," Washington shortstop Trea Turner said with a chuckle.
+"I think I would have rather played the last three games on the road, with the outcome," Washington shortstop Trea Turner said with a chuckle after Houston swept three games at Nationals Park.

 Going back to the Windy City Series of 1906, when the home team alternated each day, the Chicago White Sox won Games 1, 3 and 5 at the West Side Grounds and the Cubs took Games 2 and 4 at South Side Park.
 The White Sox finally gave the home faithful something to cheer in Game 6, bursting to a six-run lead and winning 8-3.